Lapse rate: Convection and adiabatic expansion

-However, when air is hot, it tends to expand, which lowers its density.
-Thus, hot air tends to rise and carry internal energy upward.
-This is the process of convection.
-Vertical convective motion stops when a parcel of air at a given altitude has the same density as the other air at the same elevation.
+As convection causes parcels of air to rise or fall, there is little heat transfer between those parcels and the surrounding air.
+Air has low thermal conductivity, and the bodies of air involved are very large; so transfer of heat by conduction is negligibly small.
+Also, intra-atmospheric radiative heat transfer is relatively slow and so is negligible for moving air.
+Thus, when air ascends or descends, there is little exchange of heat with the surrounding air.
+A process in which no heat is exchanged with the environment is referred to as an adiabatic process.

+Air expands as it moves upward, and contracts as it moves downward.
+The expansion of rising air parcels, and the contraction of descending air parcels, are adiabatic processes, to a good approximation.
 When a parcel of air expands, it pushes on the air around it, doing thermodynamic work.
-An expansion or contraction of an air parcel without inward or outward heat transfer is an adiabatic process.
-Air has low thermal conductivity, and the bodies of air involved are very large, so transfer of heat by conduction is negligibly small.
-Also, in such expansion and contraction, intra-atmospheric radiative heat transfer is relatively slow and so negligible.
 Since the upward-moving and expanding parcel does work but gains no heat, it loses internal energy so that its temperature decreases.
+Downward-moving and contracting air has work done on it, so it gains internal energy and its temperature increases.

-The adiabatic process for air has a characteristic temperature-pressure curve, so the process determines the lapse rate.
+Adiabatic processes for air have a characteristic temperature-pressure curve.
+As air circulates vertically, the air takes on that characteristic gradient, called the adiabatic lapse rate.
 When the air contains little water, this lapse rate is known as the dry adiabatic lapse rate: the rate of temperature decrease is 9.8 °C/km (5.4 °F per 1,000 ft) (3.0 °C/1,000 ft).
 The reverse occurs for a sinking parcel of air.

-When the lapse rate is less than the adiabatic lapse rate the atmosphere is stable and convection will not occur.
+When the environmental lapse rate is less than the adiabatic lapse rate the atmosphere is stable and convection will not occur.
+The environmental lapse is forced towards the adiabatic lapse rate whenever air is convecting vertically.

 Only the troposphere (up to approximately 12. km of altitude) in the Earth's atmosphere undergoes convection: the stratosphere does not generally convect.
 However, some exceptionally energetic convection processes, such as volcanic eruption columns and overshooting tops associated with severe supercell thunderstorms, may locally and temporarily inject convection through the tropopause and into the stratosphere.